 Studying geography gives you the opportunity to travel the world via the classroom, learning about both the physical and human environment.
-You'll understand how geography impacts your life every day and discover the key opportunities and challenges facing the world.
+You'll understand how geography impacts your life every day and discover the key opportunities and challenges facing the world today and in the future.
+Throughout the course you will develop an understanding of the human and physical landscapes in the UK whether it be through looking at regeneration projects in UK cities, the changing economy of the UK or the fluvial and glacial landscapes located throughout the UK.